hirunaPankaja/Smart-Backpack/README.md

 - Wiring connections to ESP32S
 - Battery and module housing

 ---
-- It is being uploaded.
+- The schematic diagram will be uploaded soon.
 ---

 ## 🚀 Future Improvements